denchev/Wordpress-to-placehold.it/README.md

 4. Click submit
 5. Wait till the process is over (Some stats will appear)
 6. Use the download link to download your new file.
+7.

 That is it.
 The newly downloaded file is ready to be imported in new location.

+NOTE: This file will create a new folder in your uploads directory.
+Folder name is placehold.it.
+It is necessary for the import process to download images to new host.

 PLEASE TEST THE NEWLY IMPORTED CONTENT WELL